Home » Dessert Recipes » Cookies & Bars » Raspberry Cheesecake Cookies

 Step Two: Combine the ingredients needed to make the shortbread cookies in the food processor and mix.

-Expert Tip: You can make the dough in a large bowl with a hand mixer or in a stand mixer with the paddle attachment if you prefer.
+👉 Tip: You can make the dough in a large bowl with an electric mixer or in a stand mixer with the paddle attachment if you prefer.

 Step Three: Now that you’ve made the dough, it’s time to get started on making the filling.
 Combine the ingredients for the cream cheese filling and then swirl in the jam.
 Don’t mix it in completely.